13-16 weeks (1-semester)

 - Meningitis:$113 - only required for students staying in the on-campus dormitories and are 16 or older.

-Level Progression/English Demonstration Waiver
+Level Progression/English Proficiency Waiver

 Each level takes 1 session to complete (13-16 weeks) assuming the student passes all classes during that term.
-Students who complete level 4 (undergraduate) or level 6 (graduate) may use the American Language Institute's English Demonstration Waiver
+Students who complete level 4 (undergraduate) or level 6 (graduate) may use the American Language Institute's English Proficiency Waiver

 to enter a CSULB degree program, Long Beach City College, Orange Coast College, Cypress College, Golden West College, or El Camino College without taking the TOEFL/IELTS test.
 For example, if a student is placed in level 2 during orientation, it will take 3 sessions (1-year of English) to complete level 4 and start their CSULB degree program the next Fall or Spring.